mtabishk/face-recognition-devops-python-app/README.md

 # Face Recognition integration with DevOps - Python application.

-This python application uses LBPH Face Recognition Algorithm to recognize face of the user.
-If the face is recognized then menu is display to the user otherwise not.
+This python application uses LBPH Face Recognition Algorithm to recognize the face of the user.
+If the face is recognized then the menu is displayed to the user otherwise not.
 This menu is used to:

 1. Create an EC2 Instance on AWS Cloud
 2. Create a deployment and expose that deployment in Kubernetes Cluster.